How New Markets Tax Credits Work

 Developers and business owners get flexible financing.
 CDEs are required to offer financing with non-traditional or more flexible terms than conventional financing.
 As a result, borrowers benefit from below market interest rates and underwriting terms.
 Many CDEs will only fund transactions that either could not qualify for any conventional financing, or could not qualify for enough conventional financing to cover the entire cost of the project.

 Investors get a 39 percent tax credit over a seven-year period.
-The NMTC is based on the amount of the Quality Equity Investments the CDE receives.
-Investors receive 5 percent per year in the first three years and 6 percent per year in the final four years.
-The Quality Equity Investments can be made up of an equity investment from the tax credit investor plus “leverage loans” from banks, affiliates of the Qualified Active Low-Income Community Business or other third parties such as cities or state agencies.
+The NMTC is based on the amount of the Qualified Equity Investments (QEI) an investor makes.
+Investors receive a tax credit of 5 percent of the QEI per year in the first three years and 6 percent per year in the final four years.
+The Qualified Equity Investments can be made up of an equity investment from the tax credit investor plus “leverage loans” from banks, affiliates of the Qualified Active Low-Income Community Business or other third parties.